joannasantana/MySQL_birds_database_project/README.md

     - Records include birdsbirds with wingspan over 70 inches.
     - The data in this table was manipulated using INSERT INTO, UPDATE, and DELETE.
     - Demonstrated the consequences of not using a WHERE clause during updating and deleting.
+- above_avg_birds
+    - Truncates and then uses subqueries to INSERT, UPDATE, and DELETE new data

 managing_transactions.sql
 - Original code demonstrating how to manage transactions in MySQL by disabling autocommit mode and using savepoints, rollbacks, and commits.